softwaresaved/byte-sized-rse/episodes/43-repo-issue-fixing.md

 And also assign what type of issue it is
 It's a problem with the README, so that's probably documentation, so let's set it as that

-QUESTION: who’s been able to create a new issue on the repository?
+QUESTION: who's been able to create a new issue on the repository?
 Yes/No

 ## Fixing the Issue